County of Shropshire

 Shown below is a modern interpretation of the Armorial bearings awarded to Charles Donaldson-Hudson in 1862.
 They have been prepared by Martin Goldstraw of Cheshire Heraldry

-The original armorial bearings as appearing in Burkes' Armory are not coloured and are shown here.
+The original armorial bearings appear in Burkes' Armory are not coloured and are shown here.

 They are of course similar, but the modern version lacks a degree of finesse of the original.